If you can get them talking, the real-life stories NYC PIs tell make the screen versions of the job seem boring by comparison.

 - Twenty years as an employee of a police or fire department

-Private Investigator Salaries in NYC, Albany, Schenectady, Troy, and Rochester
+Private Investigator Salaries in NYC, Albany, and More

-Not surprisingly, the BLS ranked the New York-Newark-Jersey City NY/NJ/PA metro area second in the nation in terms of employment level, with 1,410 PIs as of May 2019.
+Not surprisingly, the BLS ranked the metro NYC area second in the nation in terms of PI employment level, home to 1,590 PIs as of May 2023.

-The following BLS stats provide a glimpse into what PIs in the median-top 10% salary range earn in the Albany, Troy, and NYC MSAs:
+The following BLS stats provide a glimpse into what PIs in the median to top 10% salary range earn in cities throughout the state: